 Negative SEO is a real threat and will continue to be as more black hat spammers turn to attack others instead of using shady ways to promote themselves.

 While there is no surefire way to protect your website from an attack, you can monitor your website and immediately stop an attack when it begins.
 With the right tools, you can quickly undo the damage caused by negative SEO techniques without seeing a major drop in traffic, sales, and customer engagement.

-To arm yourself with the SEO tools you need to keep an eye on your site, while improving your SEO, and creating strategies to legitimately rank above competitors, sign up for a free 7-day trial of our Advanced Plan.
+To arm yourself with the SEO tools you need to keep an eye on your site, while improving your SEO, and creating strategies to legitimately rank above competitors, sign up for a free trial of our Advanced plan.